distrochooser/matrix-archive-5/README.md

 - **Please note that the licensing differs from the distrochooser/distrochooser repository**
 - **Please note that the matrix is only working for the version 5 of the project, upcoming versions might deprecate it entirely**

+## A plea

+Even this dump could be utilized to create a copy of the project please consider contributing to distrochooser/distrochooser instead.
+Thank you.

 ## License

 This work is licensed under Attribution-NonCommercial-ShareAlike 4.0 International.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/